PaulPrpl/DuckyScript-sshWindowsPrivilegedAccount/README.md

 Powershell is required on the targeted machine.
 This script only works on Windows and has been tested on Windows 10.

 Please note that the group 'Administrators' can vary depending on the machine's locale.
-The opened terminal won't close after the test.
+The opened terminals won't close after the test.

 You'll need a BadUSB device (like Rubber Ducky, Cactus WHID, FlipperZero), and an unlocked session with admin privileges must be present on the targeted machine.